Fake Reviews Are In The News Again

 Is GuestInsight the remedy for these feedback maladies?

-Well, by investing in a program like GuestInsight you can do two things:1) You can get an honest, scientific picture of how you're really doing.
+What can you do to deal with all this information floating around on the Internet?Well, by investing in a program like GuestInsight you can do two things:1) You can get an honest, scientific picture of how you're really doing.
 By controlling sampling; one guest/ one survey, you get a more accurate picture (and, if you're willing to incentivize your guests to respond, you'll effectively deal with the polarized response problem).2) You can really learn where you can get better in your property(ies).The bottom line is that GuestInsight is a tool for learning how to get better.
 There are plenty of articles out there that speak to the value of customer satisfaction measurement.
 GuestInsight has the added benefit of being a natural jumping off point (or tie-in to existing) e-mail marketing programs.
 Still, it's not a direct answer to the review sites out there.
 Rather, it is an in-house management tool that's being used by savvy hoteliers and innkeepers.
 The philosophy is that GuestInsight will help you take care of your own house, which will lead to better reviews in the Wild West of the travel review sites.